nk113/locomotive-rails/README.md

 Readme
 ======

-Great [locomotive-chef-repo](https://github.com/intercity/locomotive-chef-repo) + basic rails 4.0 application with easy vagrant setup.
-You can also run this application locally as usual sharing percona-mysql database runs on vagrant - develop locally with webrick and test the app on vagrant with production environment settings -- nginx + unicorn -- deploying using capistrano.
+Easy vagrant setup for great [locomotive-chef-repo](https://github.com/intercity/locomotive-chef-repo).
+You can develop your rails application locally with webrick and test the app on vagrant with production environment setting sharing database between host and guest vagrant box.
+Capistrano also works well with vagrant box.

 ## Getting started